Golfers

 Early Career Prize Money

-In 1991, the first year of Ernie’s career, he played in both the Korn Ferry Tour and PGA Tour, earning a combined $8,790.
-As he played more events on the PGA Tour, his income naturally increased, earning $18,420 in 1992 and $38,185 in 1993.
+In 1991, Ernie’s first year on the PGA Tour, he played on both the Korn Ferry Tour and the PGA Tour, earning a combined $8,790.
+As he played more PGA Tour events, his income naturally increased, earning $18,420 in 1992 and $38,185 in 1993.
 The following year was considered his breakout season, during which he competed in 11 events and won his first U.S. Open Championship.
 This win netted him $320,000 in prize money, bringing his total winnings that year to $684,440.

 Throughout the latter half of the decade, Ernie Els’ annual winnings increased gradually.
 Two of his most lucrative years during the period were 1997 and 1999, when he won $1.24 million and $1.71 million, respectively.
 The 1999 Nissan Open tournament earned him $504,000, the single-biggest payday of the two years.